Barilla (company): History

-In 1993 Pietro Barilla died at the age of 80 and the management of the company passed to his children Guido, Luca, Paolo and Emanuela.
-This led to the fourth Barilla generation, and throughout the nineties the company continued the internationalization process begun at the beginning of the decade under the management of Pietro, opening in 1999 the first production plant in Iowa, in the United States.
+In 1993, Pietro Barilla died at the age of 80 and the management of the company passed to his children Guido, Luca, and Paolo.
+This led to the fourth Barilla generation, and throughout the nineties the company continued the internationalization process, which began at the beginning of the decade under the management of Pietro, opening in 1999 the first production plant in Iowa, in the United States.

 This expansion continued with the acquisition of various foreign companies in the food sector, such as the MISKO pasta company in Greece (1991), the Turkish pasta company Filiz Makarna (1994), the Swedish crispbread producer Wasabröd (1999), the joint venture with the Mexican Herdez in 2002 (pasta brands Yemina and Vesta).
 In 2002 Barilla took over the German company Kamps AG, which was then sold to the Czech Agrofert in 2013, except for the French soft bread company Harrys, which still belongs to the Barilla Group.
 In 2007 Barilla opened a second production plant in the United States, in Avon, New York.

-Since December 2013, in order to have a direct relationship with the American customers, the company has opened some restaurants ("Casa Barilla") in the United States: the first was in New York, the second in California.
+At the beginning of 2021, Barilla finalized the acquisitions in Canada of the Catelli company (including Lancia) and, in the United Kingdom, of the majority stake in Pasta Evangelists, a London-based start-up for the production of fresh pasta for home delivery.

-At the beginning of 2021 Barilla finalized the acquisitions in Canada of the Catelli company (including Lancia and Tolerant brands) and, in the United Kingdom, of the majority stake in Pasta Evangelists, a London-based start-up for the production of fresh pasta for home delivery; operations that mark the international growth of the Barilla Group and its desire to identify and anticipate consumer needs and values around the world.
+In December 2022, the Group also acquired Back To Nature, an American brand specialising in plant-based, non-GMO products.